top of page

 4.3 Without limiting the general role of the Board, the principal functions and responsibilities of the Board include to:

 c.
-Ensure appropriate risk management, compliance and control systems (including legal
+Ensure appropriate risk management, compliance and control systems (including

-compliance) are in place and operating effectively;
+legal compliance) are in place and operating effectively;

 i.
 Approve and oversee major operating plans including the annual conference decisions;

 j.
-Review, approve and oversee the financial statements and the annual and long-term
+Review, approve, and oversee the financial statements and the annual and long-term budgets, including the conference budget and the annual operating costs;

-4.4 While some detailed Board activities or functions will be handled by Board Committees, the Board as a whole remains responsible for deciding the functions and delegations of each Committee.
+4.4 While some detailed Board activities or functions will be handled by the Board Committees, the Board as a whole remains responsible for deciding the functions and delegations of each Committee.
 The Board is also ultimately responsible for accepting, modifying or rejecting Committee recommendations.

 Section 5 The Role of the Chairperson